walkernr/RAGMAN/README.md

 }
 ```

 Here you can see that the two rerankers are retrieving the top 1k results and then the top 100 passages from the mean-pooled scores are retrieved.
 Passages that are retrieved by only some rerankers will diluted.
-Additional pooling options such as max pooling or other Pythagorean means may be supported in the future.
-This is a passage-based reranker.
+The pooling options include "max" and then each of the Pythagorean means.

 ### Answering

 This tends to be the most resource-hungry component at runtime compared to the retrieval due to the use of an LLM.
 This essentially comes down to a two-step process in which the retrieved contexts are first split up such that the sentences are binned to fit within the given context window.
 In order to achieve this, the contexts are broken into sentences and the maximum number of sentences that can be fit into the maximum context token limit (maximum token limit - number of prompted query tokens) are grouped into bins.
 They must be contiguous.
 The passages must also appear in order (within each document).
 Higher scoring documents appear earlier in the contexts.
 For each binned context, an answer is generation via causal token generation.
 In the event that there are multiple contexts and thus multiple answers, an additional causal generation step is used to aggregate the answers into a single comprehensive answer.
+In order to reduce the memory imprint of the models, quantized variants are used.
+The currently supported models are [Llama-2-7B-Chat](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GPTQ) and [Mistral-7B-OpenOrca](https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GPTQ), both with the default (main) GPTQ permutations.
+Both are instruction-tuned and optimized for chat dialogue use cases.

 #### In-context

 #### Aggregation